 Description

-The Excellence in Scholarship Award recognizes an individual’s or team’s distinguished achievement in the area of scholarship as it relates to the interior environment and its contribution to the discipline of interior design.
+The Excellence in Scholarship Award recognizes an individual’s or team’s distinguished achievement in the development of a specific scholarly contribution (e.g., project, publication, exhibition etc.) related to the interior environment and its contribution to the discipline of interior design.
 Any IDEC member in good standing can make a nomination for this award.
 Individuals may not self-nominate.

 Eligibility